 We are strongly recommending that all of our guides and staff receive the vaccination as soon as they are able to do so.
 Our guides are Wilderness First Responders and in some states, they are already able to receive the vaccine as first responders.
 We have guides that reside throughout the country and are subject to the guidelines of the state in which they live.

-As we monitor and follow options that may be available to us in the near future we are encouraged by the success of our 2020 season.
-We took over 600 guests on 32 trips and had no issues with COVID-19 during any of our trips.
+As we monitor and follow options that may be available to us in the near future we are encouraged by the success of our 2021 season.
+We had no issues with COVID-19 during any of our trips.
 This success extended to all Grand Canyon river trips, including all commercial outfitters and non-commercial trips.
-Because of this, we are confident in our mitigation plan and excited for our 2021 season.
+Because of this, we are confident in our mitigation plan and excited for our 2022 season.

 May 28, 2020